OUR STORY

 First Presbyterian Church of Tuscumbia was likely begun through the efforts of “Father Stuart,” a church planter from Pontotoc, Mississippi, who had encouraged Presbyterian groups throughout the Chickasaw nation.
 The Church was organized as a “particular church” through the efforts of the prodigious Gideon Blackburn of Frankfurt, Kentucky.
 Rev. Blackburn was a church planter extraordinaire.
-From his base of operations in Franklin, Tennessee, he helped organize churches throughout Tennessee and Northern Alabama, including Nashville, Franklin, Huntsville (1818) and Florence (1821).
-First Presbyterian Church of Tuscumbia was organized on April 13, 1824, with thirteen charter members.
-It met in the Challen House, an inn overlooking “Big Spring,” now Spring Park in what is now downtown Tuscumbia.
 Blackburn not only organized the church, but he trained the man who would become its first pastor, Alexander Campbell.
 The church was united behind the full authority of the Bible as God’s Word and the belief that the Westminster Confession of Faith and Catechisms are an accurate statement of Biblical doctrine.
 It continues in that great heritage of belief today.

 Several significant families in the life of the Shoals and northern Alabama have been members and officers in First Presbyterian Church.
 Likely the most famous to those outside of Alabama is the Keller family.
 Arthur Keller presented his daughter Helen Keller for baptism during the ministry of J. G. Lane in 1880.
 The Keller family has continued to have officers and leaders in the church down through the years.

 There is much more that can be said about the ministry of the church over the years.
 The church is known for its wonderful Women in the Church Ministry, its missionary commitment, its fine youth programs, and its vital role in the life of the community.
 The church’s worship has continued in the historic stream of the Presbyterian tradition while also emphasizing joy and enthusiasm.
 First Presbyterian Church of Tuscumbia continues to be a lighthouse of grace and truth, preaching the same gospel for two hundred years to the glory of God and the joy of its people.
-2024
+For an extensive look at the history of the church visit the Church History page.

 LEADERSHIP AND STAFF